|Kuyt and Van Persie|

 LW: Coen Moulijn (Rotterdam)

 He was considered the best left winger in Dutch football.
 He started his career with Xerxes in 1954.
 A season later, he joined Feyenoord.
 He stayed there until 1972.
 He won the European Cup and the Intercontinental Cup with them in 1970.
-He had 38 caps at a time when Holland was not considered a major power in football.
+He had 38 caps at a time when Netherlands was not considered a major power in football.
 He scored 4 goals for the Netherlands national football team.

 FW: Faas Wilkes (Rotterdam)